ppasupat/web-entity-extractor-ACL2014/README.md

 Other required libraries and resources can be downloaded using the following commands:

-* `download-depenencies core`: download required Java libraries
+* `./download-depenencies core`: download required Java libraries
-* `download-depenencies ling`: download linguistic resources
+* `./download-depenencies ling`: download linguistic resources
-* `download-depenencies dataset_demo`: download a small dataset for testing the installation
+* `./download-depenencies dataset_demo`: download a small dataset for testing the installation
-* `download-depenencies dataset_openweb`: download the OpenWeb dataset, which contains diverse queries and web pages
+* `./download-depenencies dataset_openweb`: download the OpenWeb dataset, which contains diverse queries and web pages

-## Compilation
+## Compiling

 Run the following commands to compile: